Grain damage: Conveyors

 There are many options for moving grain from one location to another.
 Some of these options include conveyors such as belt conveyors, drag conveyors, screw conveyors, and pneumatic conveyors.
 Belt conveyors cause the least damage to grain due to the lack of contact forces, however, they cannot be used for steep inclines.
 Another commonly used conveyor is screw conveyors.
 Screw conveyors, also known as augers, are conveyors made from a helical blade with rotational motion to move grain.
 They are on many types of farm equipment, including combines and grain carts for example.
 Augers generally have a high power requirements, but are portable and low cost.
 In addition, augers tend to cause high levels of mechanical damage to the grain.
 Much research has been completed to quantify the amount of grain damage caused by various screw conveyors.
 The percentage of grain damage is decreased when the auger is operated at capacity because the grain cannot bounce around and strike surfaces as easily.
 In addition, grain damage increases with increased rotational speed.
 For this research with screw conveyors, the angle of the incline was found to have no significant effect on the grain damage.

 Pneumatic conveyors use a moving air-stream to propel grain, and are used in situations when the path of the grain is complex.
 Grain damage can occur especially at any changes in the tube path, but can be minimized when air speeds are kept below 25 meters per second.
 It is shown that grain damage increases exponentially above air velocities of 20 meters per second.
 In research by Baker et al. breakage levels of maize in pneumatic conveyors were found to be similar to those of bucket or drag conveyors.

 Elevators

 The grain elevator may contain several types of these conveyors, such as belt or drag conveyors.
-In addition, they utilize bucket elevators to lift the grain from the drop off point to the storage bins.
+In addition, they use bucket elevators to lift the grain from the drop off point to the storage bins.
 Bucket elevators can be used in many places of final storage or use, after grain is dropped off by whatever form of transportation was used to get it there.
 Bucket conveyors often impart little mechanical damage because the grains are not continually moving with respect to each other.
 Grain damage is only imparted when the kernels are loaded into the buckets at the bottom of the elevator and when they are discharged at the top.